Saxe-Lauenburg: Disputed succession

 George William compensated John George III, Elector of Saxony, for his claim with a substantial sum of money, since the ancestors of both these princes had made treaties of mutual succession with former dukes of Saxe-Lauenburg.
 The Ritter-und-Landschaft then rendered homage to George William as their duke.
 On 15 September 1702 George William confirmed the existing constitution, laws and legislative bodies of Saxe-Lauenburg.
 On 17 May 1705, the Lutheran superintendency was moved from Lauenburg to Ratzeburg and combined with the pastorate of St. Peter's Church.
 When he died on 28 August the same year, Saxe-Lauenburg passed to his nephew, George I Louis, elector of Hanover, afterwards king of Great Britain as George I. The Lower Saxon Lutheran Church maintained its Church Order with the consistory and General Superintendent Severin Walter Slüter (1646–1697) in Lauenburg, succeeded by incumbents titled again superintendent only.

-Saxe-Lauenburg (except for Hadeln) passed to the House of Welf and its cadet branch House of Hanover, while the legal heirs, Anna Maria Franziska of Saxe-Lauenburg and Sibylle Auguste of Saxe-Lauenburg, never waiving their claim, were dispossessed and the former exiled in Bohemian Ploskovice.
+Saxe-Lauenburg (except for Hadeln) passed to the House of Welf and its cadet branch House of Hanover, while the legal heirs, Anna Maria Franziska of Saxe-Lauenburg and Sibylle Auguste of Saxe-Lauenburg, never waiving their claim, were dispossessed and the former exiled to Bohemian Ploskovice.
 Emperor Leopold I rejected Celle's succession and thus retained Hadeln, which was out of Celle's reach, in his custody.
-His son, Emperor Charles VI enfeoffed George II Augustus with Saxe-Lauenburg, would finally legitimize the de facto takeover by his grandfather in 1689 and 1693.
+In 1728, his son, Emperor Charles VI, enfeoffed Saxe-Lauenberg to George I's son and successor George II Augustus, thus legitimizing the de facto takeover by George William in 1689 and 1693.
 On 27 August 1729, he confirmed Saxe-Lauenburg's existing constitution, laws and the Ritter-und-Landschaft.
 On 5 April 1757, the Niedersächsische Landschulordnung decreed the compulsory school attendance for all children in Saxe-Lauenburg.
 George III ascended in 1760 and endorsed all the laws, the constitution and the Ritter-und-Landschaft of Saxe-Lauenburg by a writ issued in St. James' Palace on 21 January 1765.
-In 1794 George III donated annual rewards for the best teachers in Saxe-Lauenburg.
+In 1794, George III donated annual rewards for the best teachers in Saxe-Lauenburg.